snakeswiss/Project-saveMPO-/README.md

 ![2](https://github.com/snakeswiss/Project-saveMPO-/assets/140389050/14ae83c1-cfeb-4bc0-8f7a-938f7443028d)

-Therms of use page that the client tries to read on http://info.service.konamionline.com/VP029-U1/info/ (there is one page for each language like MGO1)
+Terms of use page that the client tries to read on http://info.service.konamionline.com/VP029-U1/info/ (there is one page for each language like MGO1)

 ![5](https://github.com/snakeswiss/Project-saveMPO-/assets/140389050/77cf5b69-5e1b-4219-9899-090ab8b12dbc)